berlinplan/berlinplan.github.io/readme.md

 > euroscepticism within the British South Asian population was stronger than previously anticipated.(197)

-#### Do the residents of Germany share any common values as one **"society"**?

-> <sub> The EU considers “human rights” a non-negotiable value, but the German football team participated in the 2022 World Cup in Qatar without wearing a “one love” band.
-(106) </sub>

-> <sub> The EU is participating in sanctions against many countries for abusing human rights, yet Saudi Arabia is Germany’s most important partner in the MENA region.
-(107,108) </sub>

-> <sub> The EU and Germany are being criticized for double standards.(153) </sub>

 ## Multiculturalism: Does it lead to a tolerant and open-minded society or paralyzed parallel societies?